olivia-ai/docs.olivia-ai.org/docs/architecture.md

 When you send a message to Olivia, it passes through a WebSocket and the server calculates the result.
 It calculates the prediction via the neural network and returns a list of tags and their prediction value as a float.
 We get the first prediction as the right one, and chooses a random message from `res/intents.json` with the given tag.

+## User token
+To remind of the context and information, a random token is assigned to each user.